Anti-Western sentiment in China: Kuomintang anti-Westernism

 Some members of the Kuomintang party held anti-Western sentiments.
 Kuomintang Muslim General Bai Chongxi led a wave of anti foreignism in Guangxi, attacking American, European, and other foreigners and missionaries, and generally making the province unsafe for foreigners.
 Westerners fled from the province, and some Chinese Christians were also attacked as imperialist agents.
 Westerners were attacked in the streets, with many of them fleeing to their respective consulates.
 The three goals of his movement were anti-foreignism, anti-imperialism, and anti-religion.

 As a Kuomintang member, Bai and the other Guangxi clique members allowed the Communists to continue attacking foreigners and smash idols, since they shared the goal of expelling the foreign powers from China, but they stopped Communists from initiating social change.

 General Bai also wanted to aggressively expel foreign powers from other areas of China.
 Bai gave a public speech in which he claimed that the ethnic minorities of China were suffering under "foreign oppression".
 Bai called upon the Chinese government and the people of China to assist them in expelling the foreigners from those lands.
 He personally wanted to lead an expedition to seize back Xinjiang to bring it under Chinese control, in the style that Zuo Zongtang led during the Dungan revolt.
-It is important to note that Bai Chongxi was a Hui himself.
+Bai Chongxi was a Hui himself.

 The Blue Shirts Society, a fascist paramilitary organization within the Kuomintang modeled after Mussolini's blackshirts, was anti foreign and anti communist, and stated that its agenda was to expel foreign (Japanese and Western) Imperialists from China, crush communism, and eliminate feudalism.
 In addition to being anti Communist, some Kuomintang members, like Chiang Kaishek's right-hand man Dai Li were anti-American, and they wanted to expel American influence.